ultranoise/digital-lutherie/README.md

   You only have to connect four cables: V+ to 3.3V, GND and the pins SDA and SCL of Trill to the respective pins of Bela.

   * Changing the settings and sensitivity: https://learn.bela.io/using-trill/settings-and-sensitivity/ (check the example Trill -> general-settings to understand the parameters)
+  * There are two important sensor settings that you may want to adjust when working with the Trill Craft: the `threshold` and the `prescaler`.

+The `threshold` setting is simply the threshold above which to read and is for ignoring any noise that might be present in the lowest regions of the sensor reading.
+This only applies to `DIFF` mode and is a float between 0.0 and 1.0.
+Typically values would stay below 0.1.

+The `prescaler` setting equates to the sensitivity of the sensor.
+Technically, this value is a divider for the clock on the cypress chip and so it decides how long the chip charges the connected material for before taking a reading.
+There are 8 different settings for the prescaler.

+The rule of thumb when adjusting these values is:
+- A higher value prescaler (i.e. longer charging time as it is a divider of the clock) is better for more resistive materials and larger conductive objects connected.
+- A lower value prescaler is better for proximity sensing.

   ## Trill Craft in Pure Data:
   https://learn.bela.io/tutorials/pure-data/sensors/capacitive-sensing/ (remember that in the IDE the Pd patch is visulized with a bug, it uses the first 4 inputs)